 Toddlers often regulate their dietary intakes over several days and so may naturally just eat more one day than another.
 Bear this in mind before you worry that your toddler isn’t eating well and remember that the UK Departments of Health recommend that children aged between one and five years be given supplements containing vitamins A, C and D even if they are enjoying a healthy, balanced diet.

-You can also think about offering around 300ml of Growing Up Milk every day to deliver some of their vitamin requirement and other important nutrients such as iron**, calcium and Omega 3 and 6 which are needed to support a toddler’s rapid growth and development.
+You can also think about offering around 300ml of Growing Up Milk every day to deliver some of their vitamin requirement and other important nutrients such as iron**, calcium and Omega 3 which are needed to support a toddler’s rapid growth and development.

 Do toddlers need extra iron?